Species at Risk 101

 What are species at risk?

 Species at risk are plants and animals that are in danger of disappearing from the wild.
 There are more than 300 animal and plant species considered “at risk” in Canada.
 The survival of a species can be jeopardized by a variety of factors, and determining the cause and solution is often a complex scientific process.

 Who determines which species are at risk?

 The Committee on the Status of Endangered Wildlife in Canada (COSEWIC) is a national committee of experts who assess and designate what wildlife species (plants, animals and insects) are in danger of disappearing from Canada.
-Established in 1977, this committee is composed of members representing federal, provincial and territorial agencies responsible for managing wildlife, experts from the scientific community and specialists in community and Aboriginal traditional knowledge.
-The Nature Conservancy of Canada (NCC) has participated actively in the process, with NCC's vice-president of conservation Michael Bradstreet sitting on the panel as a non-government science expert for the last 10 years.
+Established in 1977, this committee is composed of members representing federal, provincial and territorial agencies responsible for managing wildlife, experts from the scientific community and specialists in community and Indigenous Traditional Knowledge.
+The Nature Conservancy of Canada (NCC) has participated actively in the process, with NCC's former senior vice-president of new conservation strategies, Michael Bradstreet, sitting on the panel as a non-government science expert for over a decade.

 Other key species-at-risk terms: